Learning Theory · Program Synthesis · LLMs

 Think of the target as code

+Now switch languages.
 Suppose the target rule can be expressed as a program of length $L$ over an alphabet $\Sigma$.
 The relevant hypothesis class is the set of valid programs of length at most $L$, with $|\mathcal{H}_L| \le |\Sigma|^L$.
-This immediately yields a classical PAC-style guarantee:
+In the realizable case, an ERM solution over this finite class obeys an Occam-style PAC guarantee:

 $$\text{test error} \;\le\; \frac{L \log|\Sigma| + \log(2L^2/\delta)}{m}$$